tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/3 - CPU scheduling.md

 - Preemption based on hardware clock.
 - Also known as time slicing, each process in given a "slice" of time
 - Selection function - upong preempting a processes that has used up its time slice, the next process will be the one waiting the longest.
+- A principle design issue is the length of time quantum (slice)to be used.
+- Very effective for time-sharing or transaction systems
+- However, tends to impact I/O bound processes that spend a lot of time in blocked state.

+## Why the length of the time quantum matters

+- If a length of a time quantum is much larger than the total service time for most processes, then round robin degenrates to FCFS
+- If the length of time is much smaller than the total service time s for most processes, then round robin tends to impact average throughput and service time, even though response time is relatively high.

+## Shortest process next

+- Decision mode: non-preemptive policy
+-